jensenlab/PlateArrays/README.md

 [![example_plate](https://github.com/jensenlab/ControlArray/blob/main/example_plate.svg)]

 The solvers can handle situations when certain wells are "blocked".
-Here, wells A1-F2 are unavailable.
+Here, wells A1-E2 are unavailable.
+The algorithms place controls that fill the new geometry of available wells.
 ```julia
     plate[:,1].=false
     plate[1:5,2].=false